 Injunction protects copyright owner

-We obtained a High Court injunction protecting the copyright owner, a firm of London film creators.
-This injunction prevented two internet service providers (ISPs) communicating, broadcasting, or publishing our client’s copyright work.
-Now our client:
+Gannons obtained a High Court injunction protecting a copyright owner, a firm of London film creators.
+This injunction prevented two internet service providers (ISPs) from communicating, broadcasting, or publishing our client’s copyrighted work.

-Users would not have been able to view the films without the ISP’s help.
-So the ISP’s had to be considered as communicating works to the public, as they made the content readily available.
+Users would not have been able to view the films without the help of the ISPs.
+So the ISPs had to be considered as communicating works to the public, as they made the content readily available.

 Even if the ISPs did not communicate works, they accepted works uploaded by users, therefore inducing a user’s infringement.